We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 G.Loomis Conquest Spin Jig Spinning Rod Review

-A small flick of the risk and you’ll find your bait soaring through the sky with uncanny accuracy, they are by far one of my favorite rods.
+A slight flick of the risk, and you’ll find your bait soaring through the sky with uncanny accuracy; they are one of my favorite rods.

-Both my son and I use them, he’s under 10 at the time of writing this, but he’s able to pull of some amazing casts.
-Additionally, after a day of use, there are no complaints about the weight or comfort of the rod, they’re brilliant.
+Both my son and I use them.
+He’s under ten when writing this, but he can pull off some fantastic casts.
+Additionally, after a day of use, there are no complaints about the weight or comfort of the rod; they’re brilliant.

-The Sping Jig offers a ton of sensitivity, allowing you to feel everything that is going on with the bait.
+The Sping Jig offers a ton of sensitivity, allowing you to feel everything going on with the bait.
 But they also have a ton of backbone and will pull through nearly anything.

 Overall

-If you’re looking to buy something that costs a bit more than your standard Shimano, then the G.Loomis Spin Jig is a great choice.
-Even better, you can use them for a range of fishing methods, from live bait through to crankbaits, from Bass to Salmon.
+If you want to buy something that costs more than your standard Shimano, then the G.Loomis Spin Jig is a great choice.
+You can use them for various fishing methods, from live bait to crankbaits, from Bass to Salmon.
 Like the Dobyns, I wouldn’t use them on saltwater if I had other rods available, but they’re fair game for anything freshwater-related.

 What Makes The Sping Jig A Good Spinning Rod?